patchoo/patchoo/docs/configuring_patchoo.sh.md

   **note**: Changing the defaultthreshold has no affect once the script is run once as it's written to the preference file on the client.
 This will allow you to set different threshold on clients.
 In order to change the deferthreshold to '5' on a client, run directly, or via policy:

 ``````
-defaults write /Library/Application\ Support/junki/com.github.munkiforjamf.junki DeferThreshold -int 5
+defaults write /Library/Application\ Support/patchoo/com.github.patchoo DeferThreshold -int 5
 ``````
 * `blockingappmode=true` - enabled blockingappmode, the threshold will allow x number of prompts to be blocked before a prompt will come up.
 Due to the fact that blockingapp handling isn't idea, users that run blockingapps all the time can miss prompts indefinitely.
 The threshold addresses this until we can improve the blocking app check.
 * `blockingapps=( "array" )` - is a list of processes to check for.
 If found, no reminders or prompts will be displayed in order to mitigate cases where a prompt may be displayed during a presentation.

 ### Advanced Mode Configuration

-Please see [junki advanced](advanced_junki_overview.md) mode for configuration of these modes and arrays.
+Please see [patchoo advanced](advanced_patchoo_overview.md) mode for configuration of these modes and arrays.
 They handle software release groups and reposado release forks.

 `````
 # this order will correspond to the updatetriggers and asurelease catalogs
-# eg. 	jssgroup[2]="junkiBeta"
+# eg. 	jssgroup[2]="patchooBeta"
 #  		updatetrigger[2]="update-beta"
 #		asureleasecatalog[2]="beta"
 #
 # index 0 is the production group and is assumed unless the client is a member of any other groups

 jssgroup[0]="----PRODUCTION----"
-jssgroup[1]="junkiDev"
+jssgroup[1]="patchooDev"
-jssgroup[2]="junkiBeta"
+jssgroup[2]="patchooBeta"

 # these triggers are run based on group membership, index 0 is run after extra group.
-junkiswreleasemode=true
+patchooswreleasemode=true
 updatetrigger[0]="update"
 updatetrigger[1]="update-dev"
 updatetrigger[2]="update-beta"

-# if using junki asu release mode these will be appended to computer's SoftwareUpdate server catalogs as per reposado forks -- if not using asu release mode the computer's SwUpdate server will remain untouched.
+# if using patchoo asu release mode these will be appended to computer's SoftwareUpdate server catalogs as per reposado forks -- if not using asu release mode the computer's SwUpdate server will remain untouched.
 # eg. http://swupdate.your.domain:8088/content/catalogs/others/index-leopard.merged-1${asureleasecatalogs[i]}.sucatalog
-junkiasureleasemode=true
+patchooasureleasemode=true
 asureleasecatalog[0]="prod"
 asureleasecatalog[1]="dev"
 asureleasecatalog[2]="beta"